tamunoWoks/python_notebook/lists_and_tuples.md

 ```

 ## Methods
 A *method* is the same thing as a function, except it is *called* on a value.
-For example, if a list value were stored in `spam`, you would call the `index()` list method on that list like so: s`pam .index('hello')`.
+For example, if a list value were stored in `spam`, you would call the `index()` list method on that list like so: `spam .index('hello')`.
 &nbsp;&nbsp;&nbsp;&nbsp;The method part comes after the value, separated by a period.
+Each data type has its own set of methods.
+The list data type, has several useful methods for finding, adding, removing, and manipulating values in a list.
+Think of a method as a function that is always associated with a value.
+&nbsp;&nbsp;&nbsp;&nbsp;In our `spam` list example, the function would hypothetically be `index(spam, 'hello')`.
+But since `index()` is a list method and not a function, we call `spam.index('hello')`.
+Calling `index()` on a list value is how Python knows `index()` is a list method.